stanles75/Pong/pong-00/README.md

 # Pong - The Original
  This version of Pong is the assignment I turned in for CS50G a while back with some basic AI.
+It already uses the Game Loop and Update Method patterns.
+I guess you kinda have to use the game loop pattern with LOVE2D.
+The Paddle and Ball 'classes' definitely use the Update Method.